← Brayden WatkinsThe Benchmark

 The Benchmark.

-A public benchmark comparing the major coding agents on real engineering tasks.
+A public benchmark for the frontier models behind the major coding agents, on real engineering tasks.
 Pass means the generated code compiles, runs, and matches expected behavior.
+No LLM-as-judge.

-Live · v2 leaderboard8 tasks·138 verifier tests·4 agents on the leaderboard
+Live · v2 leaderboard8 tasks·138 verifier tests·Claude baseline scored · cross-vendor runs planned

 II · Leaderboard · v2 task set · 2026-05-08